-Deposit of public funds with financial institutions (ORS Chapter 295) Indebtedness limitations, restrictions and repayment.
-Budgets legally required (ORS Chapter 294).
-Insurance and fidelity bonds in force or required by law.
-Programs funded from outside sources.
-Authorized investment of surplus funds (ORS Chapter 294).
+- Deposit of public funds with financial institutions (ORS Chapter 295) - Indebtedness limitations, restrictions and repayment. - Budgets legally required (ORS Chapter 294). - Insurance and fidelity bonds in force or required by law. - Programs funded from outside sources. - Highway revenues used for public highways, roads, and streets. - Authorized investment of surplus funds (ORS Chapter 294).

 Public contracts and purchasing (ORS Chapters 279A, 279B, 279C).

-In connection with our testing nothing came to our attention that caused us to believe the Ashland Parks and Recreation Commission was not in substantial compliance with certain provisions of laws, regulations, contracts, and grants, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules 162-10-000 through 162-10-320 of the Minimum Standards for Audits of Oregon Municipal Corporations.
+In connection with our testing nothing came to our attention that caused us to believe the City of Ashland was not in substantial compliance with certain provisions of laws, regulations, contracts, and grants, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules 162-10-000 through 162-10-320 of the Minimum Standards for Audits of Oregon Municipal Corporations.